 However, interacting with the characters is much more than trying to peek into the nose or walk behind them.

-There is a list of questions you can ask each character to try and get more information from them.
+There is a list of questions you can ask each character, to try and get more information from them.
 If the problem persists, you may need to provide them with an item from your inventory.
-Kind of like in old interactive adventures like "Broken Sword," so to speak.
-The news guy, for example, won't tell you anything until you toss him a dime, and offering the lighter to a man who smokes will help make him your friend.
+A bit like in old interactive adventures like “Broken Sword,” so to speak.
+The guy on the news, for example, won't tell you anything until you throw him a penny, and offering your lighter to a man who smokes will help make him your friend.

 Other times, you have to look for clues the same way.
-In one of the stages of the game, to identify the victim you will have to physically walk around the area with the phone pointed to the ground, looking for the lost wallet.
+In one of the phases of the game, to identify the victim you will have to physically walk around the area with your phone pointed at the ground, looking for the lost wallet.

 Attention to historical details

-Not only is the story based on a real crime, but it is designed to closely match with the real-world locations where each event happened.
-Artist Andy Yong modeled and animated the characters based on real-life photos wherever possible, and the team worked closely with local historians to uncover all the backstories of the. historical event.
+Not only is the story based on a true crime, but it is designed to closely match the real-world locations where each event occurred.
+Artist Andy Yong modeled and animated the characters based on real-life photos where possible, and the team worked closely with local historians to uncover all the behind-the-scenes stories. historical story.

-"Together we did a lot of research on the places, on the background of the witnesses involved, on the report of the mortuary and on many newspaper articles of the time"Says Emma Ramsey, designer and producer of Misadventure in Little Lon.
+“Together we did a lot of research on the locations, the background of the witnesses involved, the mortuary report and many newspaper articles of the time”Says Emma Ramsey, designer and producer of Misadventure in Little Lon.

 The team even worked with the direct descendants of the people involved.
 Maud Gunter, for example, is the sister of the deceased.
 A strong and enterprising woman who becomes one of the main characters of the game.
 To get a more complete understanding of her, the team consulted with her granddaughters, Jenny Samms and Gail McCormack.

-"Having the family input was amazing in terms of narrative development to show Maud's many faces," he says.
-Ramsey.
+“Having the family's input was amazing in terms of developing the narrative to show the many faces of Maud,” she says Ramsey.

-“She went on to become a powerful and influential woman in Little Lon, had strong ties to the Chinese community, organized a cartel with other brothel owners and managed 27 brothel owners. martial arts."
+“She went on to become a powerful and influential woman in Little Lon, had strong ties to the Chinese community, organized a cartel with other brothel owners and ran 27 of them.
+She always carried a gun and even knew the martial arts."

 Misadventure in Little Lon: the next steps